GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 ### When do you declare an incident?

 * Immediately!
-* Failing to report an incident in a timely manner after discovery jeopardizes login.gov - FISMA requires timely reporting and declaring an incident and following our policy ensures we do not fail to meet that requirement
+* Failing to report an incident in a timely manner after discovery jeopardizes Login.gov - FISMA requires timely reporting and declaring an incident and following our policy ensures we do not fail to meet that requirement

 ### When do you engage GSA-IR?